Institutional Ethics

 Workplace Conduct Expectations

-The following workplace conduct expectations apply to all employees of the Universities of Wisconsin:
+The following workplace conduct expectations apply to all employees of the Universities of Wisconsin, as well as volunteers and other representatives when speaking or acting on behalf of a UW university:

 - Be fair and respectful to others.